chisophugis/lbd/source/otherinst.rst

 Except the custom type, llvm IR operations of expand and promote type will call Cpu0DAGToDAGISel::Select() during instruction selection of DAG translation.
-In Select(), it return the HI part of multiplication result to HI register, for IR operations of mulhs or mulhu, and LO part to LO register.
+In Select(), it return the HI part of multiplication result to HI register, for IR operations of mulhs or mulhu.
-After that, MFHI instruction move the HI register to $ra register.
+After that, MFHI instruction move the HI register to cpu0 field "a" register,
+$ra.
-MFHI instruction is FL format and only use $ra register, we set the $rb and imm16 to 0. :ref:`otherinst_f4` and ch4_6.cpu0.s are the result of compile ch4_6.bc.
+MFHI instruction is FL format and only use cpu0 field "a" register, we set the $rb and imm16 to 0.
+:ref:`otherinst_f4` and ch4_6.cpu0.s are the result of compile ch4_6.bc.

 .. _otherinst_f4:
 .. figure:: ../Fig/otherinst/4.png